 Before New Year’s Day, one must clean their home to allow good fortune to enter in the new year.
 On New Year’s Day, however, one must absolutely refrain from doing any kind of work.
 Sounds easy, no?
 In the old days, people would take a day off and rest.
 But things are a little bit different nowadays.
 For shop owners and restaurants in Bangkok’s Chinatown, Chinese New Year is one of the busiest days in the year!

-Where to celebrate Chinese New Year in Bangkok
+Chinese New Year in Bangkok: Where to celebrate

 To enjoy the full vibe of Chinese New Year in Bangkok, head to the city’s very old and authentic Chinatown, also known as Yaowarat.
 The main street (Yaowarat Road) literally turns red and becomes the center stage of this highly animated festival.
 Street parades and dragon dances will provide visitors with thrilling sights and sounds.
-Even with the current air pollution, it’s hard to imagine Chinese New Year in Yaowarat without the dragon dance and the smell of firecrackers and burnt incense from nearby temples.
+While air pollution is a frequent problem around this time of the year, it’s hard to imagine Chinese New Year in Yaowarat without the smell of firecrackers and burnt incense from nearby temples.

 The opening ceremony of Chinese New Year in Yaowarat is typically presided by Her Royal Highness Princess Sirindhorn.
 The main part of the celebration, which includes the dragon dance performance, usually starts around 8 pm near the Gate of Chinatown and lasts until the late evening.
 As with almost any festival in Thailand, there will be plenty of street food everywhere.